WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

 Here, when Origami looks for `name`, it doesn't find a `name` key inside the Origami file.
-Origami moves up into the surrounding folder and looks for `name` there.
-It finds the little `name` text file, so uses that file's contents as the name.
+Origami moves up into the surrounding folder and finds the little `name` text file there, so uses that file's contents as the name.

 By default, Origami will continue walking up the folder hierarchy, looking for `name`, until it reaches the directory where the Origami server was started.
-So all the folders and files in your project are available in the scope of your Origami formulas.
-In contrast, most programming languages require you to "import" or otherwise explicitly reference files in the file system.
+The folders and files in your project are available in the scope of your Origami formulas.
+In most programming languages, you must first "import" or otherwise explicitly load files from the file system.

 _Key points: Origami expressions can directly reference files in your project, making it easy for you to incorporate files into your site._